-We do not own or operate manufacturing facilities for the production of EGRIFTA®, EGRIFTA SV® and tesamorelin, nor do we have plans to develop our own manufacturing operations in the foreseeable future.
-We currently rely on Bachem and Jubilant to manufacture and supply all of our required raw materials, drug substance and drug product for sales of EGRIFTA® and EGRIFTA SV[®].
+We do not own or operate manufacturing facilities for the production of EGRIFTA SV[®] and tesamorelin, nor do we have plans to develop our own manufacturing operations in the foreseeable future.
+We currently rely on

+Bachem and Jubilant to manufacture and supply all of our required raw materials, drug substance and drug product for sales of EGRIFTA SV^{\otimes} .
 Our agreement with Bachem has expired and we are currently renegotiating the terms and conditions of a new manufacturing agreement.
-We are also renegotiating some of the terms of our Jubilant Agreement.
-Although we are in discussions with Bachem and Jubilant, our inventory of drug product is high and potential alternative suppliers and manufacturers have been identified, but we have not entered into any agreements with them.
-Also, we have not qualified these alternative manufacturers to date and no assurance can be given that such manufacturers will be qualified in the future or receive necessary regulatory approvals.
+Although we are in discussions with Bachem, our inventory of drug product is high and potential alternative suppliers and manufacturers have been identified, but we have not entered into any agreements with Bachem yet.
+Also, we have not qualified alternative manufacturers to date and no assurance can be given that such manufacturers will be qualified in the future or receive necessary regulatory approvals.
 The replacement of a third-party manufacturer is time-consuming and costly due to the required validation of their capabilities.
 The validation process includes an assessment of the capacity of such third-party manufacturer to produce the quantities that we may request from time to time, the manufacturing process and its compliance with current good manufacturing practice, or GMP, regulations.
 In addition, the thirdparty manufacturer would have to familiarize itself with our technology.
 Validation of an additional third-party manufacturer takes at least twenty-four (24) months and could take as long as thirty-six (36) months or more.
-If we fail to renegotiate the terms and conditions of the Bachem Agreement, we may no longer be able to rapidly manufacture tesamorelin for EGRIFTA SV® and for our Phase 3 clinical trial in NASH.
-If we fail to agree on revised terms of the Jubilant Agreement, our relationship with Jubilant may deteriorate and Jubilant could decide to terminate our agreement as per the current terms of the Jubilanft Agreement governing termination.
-Despite our current level of inventory of EGRIFTA SV[®] and tesamirelin, we may incur a shortage of EGRIFTA SV[®] and tesamorelin by the time new manufacturers are qualified.
+If we fail to renegotiate the terms and conditions of the Bachem Agreement, we may no longer be able to rapidly manufacture tesamorelin for EGRIFTA SV® and for our potential Phase 3 clinical trial in NASH.
+Despite our current level of inventory of tesamorelin, we could incur a shortage of tesamorelin by the time new manufacturers are qualified.